j-stach/litch/README.md

 cargo add litch
 ```
 2. Create a UDP socket and connect to the TotalView-ITCH broadcast port. <br>
-When you receive data, parse it as an `ItchMessage` enum.
+When you receive data, parse it into an `ItchMessage` enum.
 ```rust
 use std::net::UdpSocket;
 use litch::ItchMessage;